Otto-G/education-python/PythonForEverybody/README.md

 This code defines two functions and the order of the definition matters.
 In order for a function to be called, it must first be defined.
 The code inside won't be run until it is called, but the definition must exist first.

+### Flow of execution

+The flow of execution is essential to understand since that is the only way to know how your program will run.